 Your computer gives NetBalancer full control over processes and applications, enabling you to precisely limit what processes can take up what exact amount of traffic, by setting the download/upload speed or setting the priority.

-NetBalancer functions similar to how QoS works — a process or application you give high priority to will finish sending and receiving Internet traffic before another application can access your full Internet connection.
+NetBalancer functions similarly to how QoS works — a process or application you give high priority to will finish sending and receiving Internet traffic before another application can access your full Internet connection.

 It’s a really useful tool, but might not necessarily be the best utility if you’re trying to limit the traffic of other people hogging up too much bandwidth in your home.
 For that, you’ll definitely want to try and limit bandwidth through the Quality of Service feature on your router.

-This article covered a couple of methods to prioritize and limit traffic of various types and from various devices on your network, giving you finer grained control over how bandwidth is allocated to individual machines or types of traffic.
+This article covered a couple of methods to prioritize and limit traffic of various types and from various devices on your network, giving you fine-grained control over how bandwidth is allocated to individual machines or types of traffic.

 Do you limit traffic on your own home or small business network?
 If so, how did you implement your traffic prioritizing or limiting system?
 Please let us know in the comments section below!